 And the vast majority of people aren’t even conscious that they’re creating their own version of reality.
 Some people are unhappy and believe that life has handed them a poor hand.
 They had no idea that their beliefs had influenced their current situation.

 To begin the process of change in your life, do an inventory of your core beliefs.
 This is made up of your basic views about yourself, others and the world you live in.

 Core beliefs originates from your self-concept, which influences everything you do.
 But it is uncommon for self-concepts to be entirely positive or entirely negative.

-The first thing you need to do to change your life and create a better future is to get into a state of mind that allows you to perform at your peak.
-And one of the most powerful strategies to get yourself into this mental state is a psychological method known as priming.
+One of the most powerful strategies to get yourself into this mental state is a psychological method known as priming.

 When your brain is stimulated by a cue, it recalls memories and prior experiences.
 It will look for “evidence” that is consistent with your self-concept-based perspective of reality.

 This is what happened when your brain is primed: